milanvarady/Menu-System/docs/source/menu/usage.rst

 Then comes the :code:`"Credits"` which displays the credits text defined in the **Credits text** region.

 And at last :code:`"Quit"` which runs the built in function :code:`game_end()`.

+To see how a menu array looks like with pausing, click :ref:`here <example>`.

 Here are some tips:
  * The :code:`ScriptRunner` can call built-in functions as well.